Phenix City, Alabama: History

-What some claim was the last battle of the Civil War, the Battle of Columbus took place on April 16, 1865, in Phenix City, then known as Girard.
+What some claim was the last battle of the American Civil War, the Battle of Columbus, took place here on April 16, 1865, in Phenix City, then known as Girard.
 Union General James Wilson was met with Confederate opposition as he crossed the Chattahoochee River in an attempt to destroy the military industry of Columbus, Georgia.

-Today's Phenix City initially began as two towns bordering each other on the North and South.
+Phenix City was initially two towns bordering each other on the north and south.
 On the south side was Girard, in Russell County, and the town of Brownville, on the north side, which was entirely within Lee County.
-Because a community in Tuscaloosa County already claimed the name of Brownville, the post office insisted on the name of "Lively".
+Because a community in Tuscaloosa County already claimed the name of Brownville, post office officials insisted on the name of "Lively".
 To compound the confusion, the nearby railroad depot was called Knight's Station.
-Because residents preferred Brownville, on the 1880 U.S. Census, it was listed as both Brownville and Lively.
+Because residents preferred Brownville, on the 1880 U.S. census, it was listed as both Brownville and Lively.
 It was formally incorporated by the legislature on February 23, 1883.

 Within the decade, the name would be changed to Phenix (or Phenix City), although some misspellings had it as "Phoenix".
-It was not clear if it was named for Phenix Mills in adjacent Columbus, Georgia, or for the fabled bird.
-It appeared as Phenix City on the 1890 U.S. Census and was incorporated as such on February 19, 1897, by the state legislature.
-The City Official website displays the mythical Phoenix.
-The city's Seal also depicts the Phoenix burning up in its nest.
-The 'Our Community/History' page confirms the uncertainty behind the name: "Although no definitive source reveals why this name was chosen."

-On August 9, 1923, Russell County's neighboring Girard (which made up most of current downtown Phenix City) and Lee County's Phenix City formally merged, keeping the name of Phenix City.
+It was not clear if it was named for Phenix Mills in nearby Columbus, Georgia or for the fabled bird.
+It appeared as Phenix City on the 1890 U.S. census and was incorporated as such on February 19, 1897, by the state legislature.
+The city's official website displays the mythical phoenix, while the city's seal also depicts a phoenix burning up in its nest.
+The 'Our Community/History' page confirms the uncertainty behind the name: "Although no definitive source reveals why this name was chosen."On August 9, 1923, Russell County's neighboring Girard (which made up most of current downtown Phenix City) and Lee County's Phenix City formally merged, keeping the name of Phenix City.
 Because the consolidated city still remained divided into two counties, in 1932, the Lee County portion was moved entirely into Russell County (also cited for the redraw was to account for population shifts involved in the Auburn University opening and expansion).
 Lee County received the rural segment at Marvyn as compensation, which was formerly in Russell County's northwest corner.